German engineers blast Rinsdorf bridge, set new record | DW | 06.02.2022

 Dozens of onlookers watched on in awe as the dilapidated viaduct came crashing down.

-Some 60 viaducts are in need of replacing or urgent works in Germany's most populous state, with 15 currently under construction or will have work done to them this year.
+Some 60 viaducts are in need of replacing or urgent works in North Rhine-Westphalia, Germany's most populous state, with 15 currently under construction or scheduled to have work done to them this year.

 js/dj (AFP, dpa)